Roe v. Wade overturned: Pennsylvania lawmakers react to Supreme Court decision

 “I will protect abortion rights.
 Dr. Oz will take them away.
 It’s that simple.Lt.
 Gov. John Fetterman (D)

-Fetterman’s opponent Mehmet Oz has not yet released a statement on the decision.
+Fetterman’s opponent in the senate race, Mehmet Oz, has not yet released a statement on the decision.

 The Dobbs decision will go down as a shameful moment for our country and for the Court.
 Today, five SCOTUS Justices upended fifty years of settled law and subjected the health and private lives of millions of American women to the whims of politicians.